thanos-io/thanos/docs/design.md

               └──────────────────────────────────────────────────┘
 ```

-### Stores
+### Store Gateway

-A store node acts as a gateway to block data that is stored in an object storage bucket.
+A store gateway acts as a gateway to block data that is stored in an object storage bucket.
 It implements the same gRPC API as data sources to provide access to all metric data found in the bucket.

 It continuously synchronizes which blocks exist in the bucket and translates requests for metric data into object storage requests.
 It implements various strategies to minimize the number of requests to the object storage such as filtering relevant blocks by their metadata (e.g. time range and labels) and caching frequent index lookups.